Brilyn Hollyhand

 Brilyn Hollyhand (born June 16, 2006) is an American political activist.
 A member of the Republican Party, Hollyhand served as the co-chair of the Republican National Committee Youth Advisory Council from May 2023 to September 2025.

-Hollyhand established a political newspaper, The Truth Gazette, in July 2016.
+Hollyhand established a political online-newspaper, The Truth Gazette, in July 2016.
 Through the Gazette, he became involved in politics, particularly in the affairs of the Republican Party.
-In May 2023, Republican National Committee chairwoman Ronna McDaniel appointed Hollyhand as a co-chair of the committee's Youth Advisory Council.
-After the assassination of the political activist Charlie Kirk in September 2025, he embarked on a tour of college campuses.
+Hollyhand conducted interviews with local and national political figures.
+In May 2023, Republican National Committee chair Ronna McDaniel appointed Hollyhand as a co-chair of the committee's youth advisory council.
+After the assassination of political activist Charlie Kirk in September 2025, he embarked on a tour of college campuses.

-Early life and education (2006–2028)
+Early life and education

 Brilyn Hollyhand was born on June 16, 2006, in Tuscaloosa, Alabama.
-He is the son of Leigh and Brian Hollyhand.
-(Note: Leigh and Brian later had one child after Hollyhand: Ainslee (born 2008).)
-Brian is a housing developer and a donor for the Republican Party.
+He is the son of Leigh and Brian Hollyhand, a housing developer and a donor for the Republican Party, and has a younger sister.
 Hollyhand graduated from Tuscaloosa Academy in 2025.
-He intended to attend Auburn University to study political science and enrolled in the university that year.
+He began attending Auburn University that year to study political science.

 Career

 The Truth Gazette (2016–2023)

-Prior to the 2016 presidential election, Hollyhand developed an interest in politics and political news coverage.
-In July 2016, he founded The Truth Gazette, a political newspaper.
-Hollyhand established an email newsletter on national and Alabama politics in June 2017 and a website by February 2018.
-In April, he served as a one-day Alabama Senate page for Gerald Allen and led the Senate in the Pledge of Allegiance, later interviewing including the state's attorney general, Steve Marshall; its secretary of state John Merrill; and Allen.
-By July, he had interviewed several Alabama politicians, including U.S. representative Robert Aderholt and Tuscaloosa mayor Walt Maddox.
-In August, he met the political activist Charlie Kirk and began speaking to him regularly.
-By that month, he had established a podcast, The Brilyn Hollyhand Show.
+Leading up to the 2016 presidential election, Hollyhand began developing an interest in politics and political news coverage.
+In July 2016, he founded The Truth Gazette, a political online-newspaper.
+In June 2017, Hollyhand established an email newsletter discussing national and Alabama politics.
+In April 2018, he served as a one-day Alabama Senate page for Gerald Allen and led the Senate in the Pledge of Allegiance.
+Hollyhand interviewed the state's attorney general, Steve Marshall; its secretary of state, John Merrill; and Allen that day; by July, he had interviewed including U.S. representative Robert Aderholt and Tuscaloosa mayor Walt Maddox.
+In August, he met the political activist Charlie Kirk, later speaking to him regularly.
+By that month, he had established a podcast, The Brilyn Hollyhand Show, and had interviewed Kirk and the commentator Candace Owens.

-In January 2019, president Donald Trump invited Hollyhand to tour the White House and thanked Hollyhand for sending him letters.
+In January 2019, President Donald Trump invited Hollyhand to tour the White House and thanked Hollyhand for sending him letters.
 In December 2021, Hollyhand interviewed Texas senator Ted Cruz, in which Cruz stated that he was considering running for president in the 2024 election.
-He later interviewed the four White House press secretaries in Trump's first term, former vice president Mike Pence—in which he asked if Pence was running for president in the 2024 election, House minority leader Kevin McCarthy, House minority whip Steve Scalise, Donald Trump Jr., and Alabama senator Katie Britt.
+He later interviewed the four White House press secretaries in Trump's first term; former vice president Mike Pence, whom Hollyhand asked if he was running for president in the 2024 election; House Minority Leader Kevin McCarthy; House Minority Whip Steve Scalise; Donald Trump Jr.; and Alabama senator Katie Britt.
 In May 2022, Merrill awarded Hollyhand the NASS John Lewis Youth Leadership Award for his political reporting.